 The contribution of volunteers during the year.

-The lifeblood of Young Melksham is the amazing team of volunteers and paid staff who constantly go above and beyond to help us deliver the best services possible for the young people in our community.
-We have been blessed with a team of regular volunteers who help deliver our club nights.
-The presence of these experienced volunteers helps us to keep the cost of running the clubs down, thus helping with the sustainability of the organisation.
+The lifeblood of the charity is the amazing team of volunteers and paid staff who constantly go above and beyond to help us deliver the best services possible for the young people in our community.